 Aviation accidents are further complicated by the fact that a crash can involve multiple individuals from several different states.
 For example, a flight may take off from one city carrying passengers bound for a destination city located in a different state, but crash somewhere in between these two states.
 Handling these complex cases requires skill, experience, and a deep knowledge of federal and state aviation laws and regulations.

-The aviation accident lawyers at Hilton & Somer, LLC assist clients throughout Virginia, Maryland, and Washington, D.C.
+The Fairfax aviation accident lawyers at Hilton & Somer, LLC assist clients throughout Virginia, Maryland, and Washington, D.C.
 Call today to speak to a lawyer for free about your aviation accident case.
-You can reach us through our online contact form, or by calling 703-560-0700 or 877-937-8346.
+You can reach us through our online contact form, or by calling 703-782-8349.